Dmitri9149/Transformer_From_Scratch/README.md

 3.Modifications of the original Transformer (change in architecture).
 4.Development of the theory of the Transformers.
 5.Transformers from scratch in Rust.
-6.I am planing to add some explanation of the architecture using the ket / bra notations.